jbx-protocol/juice-docs-v2/docs/protocol/api/contracts/or-controllers/jbcontroller/properties/-_processedtokentrackerof.md

   _projectId The ID of the project to get the tracker of.
 */
-mapping(uint256 => int256) private _processedTokenTrackerOf;
+mapping(uint256 => int256) internal _processedTokenTrackerOf;
 ```

 * Arguments:
   * `_projectId` is the ID of the project to get the tracker of.
-* The resulting view function is private to this contract.
+* The resulting function is internal to this contract and its inheriters.